Woody Green

-Woodrow Green, Jr. (born June 20, 1951) is a former American football running back who played for the Kansas City Chiefs of the National Football League (NFL).
-Green was drafted by the Chiefs in the first round of the 1974 NFL Draft.
-He is an alumnus of, set many rushing records, and was a first-team AP all-American while at Arizona State University.
+Woodrow Green Jr. (born June 20, 1951) is an American former professional football player who was a running back for the Kansas City Chiefs of the National Football League (NFL).
+Green was selected by the Chiefs in the first round of the 1974 NFL draft.
+Playing college football for the Arizona State Sun Devils, he set many rushing records and was a first-team AP All-American.
 Green appeared on the front cover of the Sports Illustrated November 18, 1974 issue.
 His NFL career was shortened because of multiple knee injuries/surgeries.